 Example: When AARP UnitedHealthcare Dropped Your Doctor From Their Provider List

 Within days, other insurance companies began to do the same thing.
-Many USA citizens blamed President Obama as the scapegoat by citing Obamacare to be behind the actions of insurance companies.
+Many USA citizens blamed Obamacare for the actions of insurance companies.

 AARP UnitedHealthcare (as well as a few other plans) decided to address their problems by turning the tables.